quinnanya/unicode2ascii/README.md

 # unicode2ascii
-A Jupyter notebook for converting Unicode text to ASCII using unidecode
+A simple Jupyter notebook for converting Unicode text to ASCII using [unidecode](https://pypi.org/project/Unidecode/).